 The AIDA framework is a time tested formula used by marketers to write engaging copy.
 You can use it in your videos.

-The AIDA (Attention, Interest, Desire, Action) is a great way to have Jarvis.ai help you build my favorite kind of video – videos that solve problems.
+The AIDA (Attention, Interest, Desire, Action) is a great way to have Jasper.ai help you build my favorite kind of video – videos that solve problems.

 Your followers and subscribers have challenges.
 Solve them.